Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 And the captain can have peace of mind by knowing where just about everybody on the ship is located at any given time.
 In the event of an emergency, the crew can locate any of the 4,300 guests.

-“If you think of how the cruise ships evolved, it’s masses of people going to things like the theater or dining or disembarking,” Paggett said.
+“If you think of how the cruise ships evolved, it’s masses of people going to things like the theater or dining or disembarking,” Padgett said.
 “The Medallion flips this upside down and Uberizes the service, so things are delivered to your location on demand.
 Instead of you going to find it, we now bring it to you.”

 You can also go to the casino and play the various casino games on physical machines and tables.
 Or you can place bets via your smartphone from anywhere on board the ship.
 You can make bets on slots, poker, bingo, roulette, keno, and lotteries.